saucelabs/sauce-docs/docs/dev/cli/saucectl.md

 [Cypress on Sauce Docs](/web-apps/automated-testing/cypress/)

-Browser support for each framework is based on the Sauce Labs docker images provided in the `saucectl` installation.
-Each Docker image tag is the latest image that supports the specific framework version, as detailed in the available [release notes](https://github.com/saucelabs/sauce-cypress-runner/releases).
+Browser support is based on the Sauce Labs docker images provided in the `saucectl` installation.
+Each Docker image tag is the latest image that supports the specific framework version, as detailed in the available [Sauce Cypress Runner release notes](https://github.com/saucelabs/sauce-cypress-runner/releases).

 </TabItem>
 <TabItem value="playwright">

 [Playwright on Sauce Docs](/web-apps/automated-testing/playwright/)

 Browser support for each framework is based on the Sauce Labs docker images provided in the `saucectl` installation.
-Each Docker image tag is the latest image that supports the specific framework version, as detailed in the available [release notes](https://github.com/saucelabs/sauce-playwright-runner).
+Each Docker image tag is the latest image that supports the specific framework version, as detailed in the available [Sauce Playwright Runner release notes](https://github.com/saucelabs/sauce-playwright-runner).

 </TabItem>